 Cash App is a great way to pay or receive payments from people and businesses you trust.
 You can simply send them money or a payment request to their phone number, without needing to ask for their banking or other sensitive details.

-Sending money Cash App is mostly fee-free, unless you’re using a credit card or want to
+Sending money Cash App is mostly fee-free for personal use unless you’re using a credit card or want to make an instant transfer.
+Business accounts with Cash App have a different fee structure, for example, all payments you receive have a 2.75% fee.

 Receiving your salary